KassCS/Kassia_Kuczynski_CS106-03_Portfolio/README.md

 # Kassia_Kuczynski_CS106-03_Portfolio
 This is a portfolio for Kassia Kuczynski
-# FirstName LastName
+# Kassia Kuczynski
 Contact Info: [www.linkedin.com/in/kassia-kuczynski]
 ### About Me
-[Hello!
+Hello!
 I am an experienced child psychologist and psychology professional with over 5 years of proven expertise in psychology and child behavior.

 With skills in group, cognitive-behavioral, play, and art therapy, I am able to help children combat mental struggles, and achieve acceptance.
 I am adept at using Microsoft 365, SPSS, and Google Workspace.